-3.2.3 Acceptable Noise Levels for Specific Types of Land Use Actions
+Acceptable Noise Levels for Specific Types of Land Use 3.2.3 Actions

-- a) The urban threshold for evaluation is the projected 55 dB CNEL contour.
-All land uses located outside these contours are consistent with the noise compatibility policies. - b) The maximum airport-related noise level considered compatible for new residential development in the environs of the urban Airports is 65 dB CNEL.
-(See, e.g., Handbook, pp. xi, 4-4 to 4-12) - c) The compatibility of new nonresidential development with Airport-related noise levels is indicated in Table. - 1) Land uses not specifically listed shall be evaluated using criteria for similarly listed uses, as determined by the ALUC. - d) Dedication of an avigation easement in accordance with Policy 2.10.3 of Chapter 2 is a requirement for conditionally compatible land uses within the 65 dB CNEL contour in Table 3-1.
+- a) The threshold for evaluation is the projected 55 dB CNEL contour.
+All land uses located outside these contours are consistent with the noise compatibility policies. - b) The maximum airport-related noise level considered compatible for new residential development in the environs of the Santa Barbara Airport is 65 dB CNEL.
+(See, e.g., Handbook, pp. xi, 4-4 to 4-12.) - c) The compatibility of new nonresidential development with Airport-related noise levels is indicated in Table 3-1. - 1) Land uses not specifically listed shall be evaluated using criteria for similarly listed uses, as determined by the ALUC. - d) Dedication of an avigation easement in accordance with Policy 2.10.3 of Chapter 2 is a requirement for conditionally compatible land uses within the 65 dB CNEL contour in Table 3-1.